What’s the difference between a Disaster Recovery Plan and a Business Continuity Plan?

 Developing a Disaster Recovery and/or Business Continuity Plan can be daunting.

-We’ll guide you through every step of the process and help you to come up with a robust plan that meets the particular needs of your business e.g.
+But don’t worry – we’ll guide you through every step of the process and help you to come up with a robust plan that meets the particular needs of your business — in a cost effective way.

 - Recovery Point Objective (RPO) is the past point that you’re able to recover data from.
-Can you afford to lose a week’s worth of data, a day’s worth, or only an hour.
+We’ll help you identify if you can afford to lose a week’s worth of data, a day’s worth, or only an hour.

 - Recovery Time Objective (RTO) is the point in the future when you’ll be up and running again.
-If you need your team to be up and running quickly within a couple of hours, or is a day enough.
+You’ll want to consider if you need your team up and running quickly, within a couple of hours, or whether a day is enough.

 - Servers – Consider bringing an off-site replica of your main server to another location so your team could work there, or from home.
-Although where possible we recommend cloud services over physical servers, but in some cases they are still a necessity and sometimes the best option.
+Although whenever possible we recommend cloud services — and cloud backup services — over physical servers, in some cases physical servers are still a necessity and sometimes the best option for your operating model.

 - Hardware – Working out how quickly you’d need to replace hardware, or maybe even have spare hardware onsite that can be swapped in if something fails.

-- Insurance requirements – Ensuring that you have up-to-date documentation, like software licences and an asset list for your insurance claim.
-Also making sure that you have sufficient insurance for the value of your IT.
+- Insurance requirements – Ensuring that you have up-to-date documentation, like software licenses and an asset list for your insurance claim; helping you gain Cyber Essentials certification as many insurance companies now require this; And making sure that you have sufficient insurance cover for the value of your IT.

-We’ll document all the key processes, run regular tests to make sure they work, and make sure everything stays up to date.
-And if you don’t already have an efficient data backup system in place – or simply want to upgrade it – we can set that up for you too
+We’ll document all your key processes, run regular tests to make sure they work, and make sure everything stays up to date.
+And if you don’t already have an efficient data backup services in place – or simply want to upgrade it – we can set that up for you too.

-For more info on how we can help to disaster-proof your business, just get in touch.
+For more info on how we can help your business with a disaster recovery solution, just get in touch.

 We are looking to partner with ambitious